Is tap water safe for your dog? What are the potential risks/issues with tap water?

 However, drinking water has very low levels of fluoride, way below toxic levels so this may not be too alarming.
 Fluoride levels in dog food and toothpaste are more startling.

 Whether chlorine is dangerous or not depends on the dose and duration of time with which your dog consumes it.
+The chlorine dose in tap water is baed on human consumption and not small animals.

 Generally, the water is safe if the chlorine is within the set levels by regulatory guidelines.Though it has been reported that water maybe dangerous because of disinfection byproducts produced by the chlorine rather than the chlorine itself.